 When the first British settlers arrived at Petone Beach in 1840, they were met by Te Atiawa and given the respect and care according to Maori custom.

-This greeting came about because of a meeting in September 1839 between Lieutenant Colonel William Wakefield, representing the New Zealand Company, and significant rangatira (chiefs) of Te Atiawa in the Wellington and Hutt Valley regions.
+This greeting came about because of a meeting in September 1839 between Lieutenant Colonel William Wakefield and significant rangatira (chiefs) of Te Atiawa in Wellington and Hutt Valley.
 Two principal rangatira at this time were Honiana Te Puni and Te Wharepouri.
 The result was a written agreement which today is the foundation of the Wellington Tenths.
 This agreement effectively enabled the peaceful settlement of Wellington and the Hutt Valley.

-The Hutt City Council has maintained strong relationships with Te Atiawa and other iwi in its region, in particular those relationships fostered by leading elders such as Ihaia Porutu Puketapu and Makere Rangiatea Ralph Love (Sir Ralph Love).
+Hutt City Council has maintained strong relationships with Te Atiawa and other iwi in the region.
+In particular, those relationships fostered by leading elders such as Ihaia Porutu Puketapu and Makere Rangiatea Ralph Love (Sir Ralph Love).

 How Hutt City got its name